Fluency in Music

 When we bring those tones together in various combinations, we get words.

-When we speak words, we have a need to communicate a thought.
-To share an understanding with another.
-When we speak music, we spin our stories into melody that shares our experiences of life with one another, across time and space.
+When we speak, we share an understanding with another.
+When we speak Music, we spin our stories into melody and share our experiences of life with one another, across time and space.

 Interested in joining the conversation?